Thomas Skidmore (reformer): Political career

 Skidmore's nemesis in the ranks of the Working Men's Party was Robert Dale Owen (1801-1877), an advocate of communal education of children.

-In 1829, he emerged as an important public figure at the center of the nascent New York City Working Men's Party, which fought for a ten-hour working day, the abolition of debtors' prison, universal public education, and expanded political suffrage, among other things.
+In 1829, he emerged as an important public figure at the center of the nascent New York City Working Men's Party, which fought for a ten-hour working day, the abolition of debtors' prison, universal public education, and among other topics and activities, expanded political suffrage.

-Skidmore's political ideas were radical for his time and brought him into conflict with others in the Working Men's Party of more moderate views.
+Skidmore's political ideas were considered radical for his time and brought him into conflict with others in the Working Men's Party whose members embraced more moderate views.
 His thinking on inheritance and redistribution was high on the party's agenda during the successful electoral campaign of 1829, which won 31% of the vote and elected two state legislators under the party's banner.

 Soon however, the combative Skidmore provoked a reaction leading to his exclusion from the Working Men's Party.
-Previously critical of influential party leader Robert Dale Owen and others for their promotion of policies not of direct benefit to the working class, Skidmore found himself isolated in December 1829 when Owen joined prominent party politicians Noah Cook and Henry Guyon in seeking his removal for excessive radicalism.
+Previously critical of influential party leader Robert Dale Owen and others for their promotion of policies not of direct benefit to the working class, Skidmore found himself isolated in December 1829 when Owen joined prominent party politicians Noah Cook and Henry Guyon in seeking his removal, accusing him of excessive radicalism.

-Skidmore's cause was not aided by his prickly personality, which political opponents of the day characterized as arrogant, overbearing, and intolerant of dissent.
-Political allies made these character traits into a virtue, casting Skidmore as self-assured but unwilling to accede to the ideas of others which he believed to be incorrect.
+Skidmore's cause was not aided by his prickly personality.
+Political opponents of the day characterized him as arrogant, overbearing, and intolerant of dissent, while political allies considered him self-assured and unwilling to accede to the ideas of others which he believed to be incorrect.
 "All else is quackery," Skidmore is remembered as saying of perspectives which diverged from his own.